-Everything went great until Google told us to go down South taking the "African Highway", a road that actually goes down to the whole african continent.
-Looking at the map, it sounded indeed as a wise choice and the quickest way to get to Kzar Ghilane.
-At first we thought we had missed the crossing to take the African Highway.
-We made a U turn and checked again.
+Everything went great until Google told us to go down South taking the "African Highway", a road that actually goes down to the whole African continent.
+Looking at the map, it sounded indeed as a wise choice and the quickest way to get to Ksar Ghilane.
+At first, we thought we had missed the crossing to take the African Highway.
+We made a U-turn and checked again.
 No African Highway.
-We made another U turn and then we saw it.
-A tiny, rocky and sandy path, totally wrecked and covered by trash... that was the African Highway.
-Thank you google!
+We made another U-turn and then we saw it.
+A tiny, rocky, and sandy path, totally wrecked and covered by trash... that was the African Highway.
+Thank you, Google!

-After 120km at this pace though, we joined a crossing and starting from there the African Highway was a normal road.
+After 120 km at this pace, though, we joined a crossing and starting from there, the African Highway was a normal road.
 Thank you!
 Thank you!
-Finally we could drive a bit faster.
-And get to the Oasis.
+Finally, we could drive a bit faster and get to the Oasis on time.
 We got there after a barrage of military checking cars and trunks for weapons (reassuring...).
 50 meters before entering, the one that was driving at the time (and I won't name and shame him here) decided he would try and do some rodeo with the car in the sand dunes, outside of the road.
-Of course we got stuck.
-And of course, we had get out and push the car to get it back to the road helped by other locals....
+Of course, we got stuck.
+And of course, we had to get out and push the car to get it back to the road helped by other locals....
 What a day.

-We arrived at night to the Yadis Camp in the oasis where we had own own tent waiting for us.
-After a well deserved (and delicious) dinner, we headed to the observation tower where we could see that around the oasis was nothing but sand and stars.
+We arrived at night to the Yadis Camp in the oasis where we had our own tent waiting for us.
+After a well-deserved (and delicious) dinner, we headed to the observation tower where we could see that around the oasis was nothing but sand and stars.
 Wow!

-The next day, we went for a Quad Bike adventure to wander the dunes and that was extraordinary.
+The next day, we went for a Quad Bike adventure to wander the dunes, and that was extraordinary.
 So much fun!
-Well, except when you get stuck into the sand.
-The rule is, if you don't want to get stuck, just don't slow down :-)
+Well, except when you get stuck in the sand.
+The rule is if you don't want to get stuck, just don't slow down :-)